rafarolfsen/Logic_problems/README.md

 # Logic_problems
-Solutions for some lógic problems
+Solutions for some logical problems